Introduction-to-AI/Game_Engine/README.md

 traversal.
 * R (Random)—the agent will pick a random move.
 * M (Minimax)—the agent will pick a move using the Minimax algorithm.
 You will be prompted for a maximum search depth.
-* A (Alpha-Beta pruning)—the agent will pick a move using A-B pruning.
+* A (Alpha-Beta pruning)—the agent will pick a move using Alpha-Beta pruning.
 You will be prompted for a maximum search depth.

 Passing in an invalid number or type of arguments will result in the system defaulting to a human vs. a random player.